 The novel’s central conceit, and the majority of its referents, are SFnal; its central questions, and final limitations, are redolent, too, of the genre; but its frame—the manner in which it makes itself plausible to us—is that of the television screen.
 If the genres in which the various characters live their lives are insufficient to the task of explaining the extraordinary circumstances they live through, their readers are at the same time beguiled and disarmed by these self-same familiar forms.
 Beneath all Le Tellier’s play, the novel’s central question—who are we (or, in fact, what are its characters)?—makes demands of all methods of artistic representation, and tests the limits of each.
 In this, The Anomaly is a self-consciously limited novel about the limitations of novels.
 On its final page, the text breaks down in the face of an event that is “difficult to describe”: the sentences on the paper break up and disappear, until there is only one character per line, the final three of which read “end.”
 It is a fitting close to a novel that asks whether it is possible not just to represent but access whatever reality in which we find ourselves.
 What is a genre?
 It is a code, a key, a legend.
 It is an attempt—incomplete, partial, and yet vital—to encompass a world.

 It is important to note the similarities and differences between this and other critical traditions.
-In one of the best comparative studies of fiction theory, for example, Ming Dong Gu has noted that, “contrary to the Western view of fiction as arising from epic and romance, traditional Chinese fiction theory considers fiction as evolved from street talk and popular gossip (“Theory of Fiction: A Non-Western Narrative Tradition,” [Narrative, 14:3, 2006, pp. 312-3].
+In one of the best comparative studies of fiction theory, for example, Ming Dong Gu has noted that, “contrary to the Western view of fiction as arising from epic and romance, traditional Chinese fiction theory considers fiction as evolved from street talk and popular gossip (“Theory of Fiction: A Non-Western Narrative Tradition,” [Narrative, 14:3, 2006, pp. 312-3]).
 This has serious implications for the development of genre in each tradition.
-Gu argues for the inter-relation of Western and non-Western critical forms, but also stresses the need for sensitive readings across cultures, giving the example of the utility and limitations of the Canadian critic Northrop Frye, whose “five fictional modes are derived from the entire history of European fiction in its poetic, dramatic, and prose fictional forms. [… But this] domination by one fictional mode to the exclusion of other modes is not to be found in the Chinese tradition” (pp. 331-2).
+Gu argues for the inter-relation of Western and non-Western critical forms, but also stresses the need for sensitive readings across cultures, giving the example of the utility and limitations of the Canadian critic Northrop Frye, who posits a procession of five fictional modes which have in turn dominated set eras of literary history.
+Gu suggests that, though Frye's “five fictional modes are derived from the entire history of European fiction in its poetic, dramatic, and prose fictional forms. [… this] domination by one fictional mode to the exclusion of other modes is not to be found in the Chinese tradition” (pp. 331-2).
 Texts should be read in context, and this review makes no claims for universality. [return]

 Le Tellier seems to have assumed Donald Trump would win the 2020 presidential election—certainly his commander in chief does not resemble Joe Biden.
 “The American president sits openmouthed,” we read, “showing a marked resemblance to a fat grouper with a blond wig” (p.
 162).
 The novel’s events take place, then, in an alternate 2021; proof, perhaps, that we do not after all live in quite the darkest timeline. [return]